smithy-lang/smithy-python/README.md

 * `./pants lint ::` - This will run our linters on all of the python library code.
 You should also use this before you make a commit, and particularly before you make a pull request.
-* `./pants check: ::` - This will run mypy on all of the python library code.
+* `./pants check ::` - This will run mypy on all of the python library code.
   This should be used regularly, and must pass for any pull request.
 * `./pants test ::` - This will run all of the tests written for the python library code.
 Use this as often as you'd run pytest or any other testing